The following sections detail different aspects of render targets, useful when developing XNA Framework games.

-This option creates a render target that has persistence for Windows, but not for Xbox 360.
-However, for games targeting Windows, if you create the render target ithout multisampling, you only create a single texture.
+This option creates a render target that has persistence for Windows but not for Xbox 360.
+However, for games targeting Windows, if the render target is created without multisampling only a single texture is created.
 This texture is both the render target surface as well as the resolved texture.

 Resolving a Render Target

-Before XNA Game Studio 3.0, you called ResolveRenderTarget to indicate that you were finished drawing to a render target.
-This method is now considered obsolete.
-It causes a compilation error if you use it in your code.
-The actual resolve operation occurs automatically when you set a new render target (for example, a call to SetRenderTarget).
+Prior to XNA Game Studio 2.0, you called ResolveRenderTarget to indicate that you were finished drawing to a render target.
+This method is now considered obsolete and causes a compilation error if used in your code.
+The actual resolve operation occurs automatically when a new render target is set (for example, a call to SetRenderTarget).
 Note that calling GetTexture on the current render target throws an exception.
-This behavior ensures that a new render target has been set (and thus resolved) before you can use the texture for anything else.
+This behavior ensures that a new render target has been set (and thus resolved) before the texture can be used for anything else.

 Multiple Render Targets

 Multiple Render Targets (MRT) refers to the ability to render to multiple surfaces with a single draw call.
 For games targeting Windows, this option is available on some graphics cards.
 For games targeting Xbox 360, this option is natively supported.
-You can use this feature to perform some very nice effects such as deferred shading, or effects such as depth of field or refraction.
+This feature can be used to perform some very nice effects such as deferred shading, or effects such as depth of field or refraction.